365businessdev/docs/_i18n/en-US/_docs/licensing/license-methods/company-license.md

 ## What data is collected for license verification?

-The verification of company licenses is carried out exclusively within your Microsoft Dynamics 365 Business Central environment.
+The verification of company licenses is performed exclusively within your Microsoft Dynamics 365 Business Central environment.
 No data is transmitted to or stored by 365 business development.
 The license verification is based on the data stored in your Business Central environment.

-Only the determined number of companies subject to licensing or licensed companies is transmitted to 365 business development.
+Only the determined number of companies required to be licensed or already licensed is transmitted to 365 business development.